- Latin America

 These are a few things that I have learned to implement in the classroom, which has my made my job easier and my classroom a better place to learn.
 There is no replacement for solid experience, and once you get a few lessons under your belt you will find out what works for you, and that it is a rewarding thing to help others speak your language.

 Jacob Arthur is 27 from Lynchburg, Virginia with a BA in history from Virginia Tech University in 2012.
-He was a waiter in a family owned restaurant before deciding to fly off to Berlin, Germany to teach English.
+He was a waiter in a family-owned restaurant before deciding to get TEFL certified with International TEFL Academy and fly off to Berlin, Germany to teach English.

 Want to Learn More About Teaching English Abroad?